Find Affordable College Courses

 Read full report on Geological & Earth Sciences at University of Akron Main Campus

-California State Polytechnic University - Pomona ranked #11 on this year’s Best Value Geological & Earth Sciences Bachelor’s Degree Schools list.
+California State Polytechnic University - Pomona came in at #11 in this year’s edition of the Best Value Geological & Earth Sciences Bachelor’s Degree Schools ranking.
 Located in the large suburb of Pomona, Cal Poly Pomona is a public school with a fairly large student population.

 Read full report on Geological & Earth Sciences at California State Polytechnic University - Pomona

-With a ranking of #12, Clarion University of Pennsylvania did quite well on this year’s best value schools for geological and earth sciences students working on their bachelor’s degree.
+Clarion University of Pennsylvania did quite well in this year’s ranking of the best places for geological and earth sciences students to get a bachelor’s degree.
+It came in at #12 on the list.
 Clarion University is a small public school located in the town of Clarion.

 Read More…

-Western Illinois University did quite well in this year’s ranking of the best places for geological and earth sciences students to get a bachelor’s degree.
-It came in at #14 on the list.
-WIU is a medium-sized public school located in the town of Macomb.
+Western Illinois University landed the #14 spot in the 2023 rankings for the best value bachelor’s degree geological and earth sciences programs.
+WIU is a moderately-sized public school located in the remote town of Macomb.

 The average tuition and fees for an out-of-state undergraduate student at WIU are $13,297 a year.